 ⓘ Featured image: Kunal Shah, Founder & CEO of CRED

-Bengaluru-based Credit card payments platform CRED, on Tuesday, announced that it has scored $80 million in Series C round, led by DST Global, with participation from Sequoia Capital, Ribbit Capital and Tiger Global.
+Bengaluru-based Credit card payments platform CRED, on Tuesday, announced that it has scored $80 million in Series C round, led by partners of DST Global, with participation from Sequoia Capital, Ribbit Capital and Tiger Global.

 The company has reportedly attained a valuation of $800 million post-closing the fresh funding round.
 CRED last year in July raised $120 million and stood at a valuation of $450 million.